 Side smoothing is enabled for wide-angle modes as in JVET-J0012 software

 If intra slices have their own chroma coding tree, chroma blocks have their own wide-angle mode signaling.
-In the case of inter slices (and if there is common coding three for all components) chroma uses wide-angle mode of the corresponding luma block.
+In the case of inter slices (and if there is common coding tree for all components) chroma uses wide-angle mode of the corresponding luma block.

 Expected results: around 0.5 % coding efficiency improvement on the test model for AI configuration.
 Around 2 % encoder runtime increase and no impact on decoder runtimes.